nechcodes/HospitalManagementSystem/README.md

 1. Clone this repository  'git clone https://github.com/nechcodes/HospitalManagementSystem'
 2. Create a JavaFX Project in your IDE
-3. Replace the src folder with the src folder of this repository.
+3. Replace the **src** folder of your new project with the **src** folder of this repository.
 4. Run the 'HelloApplication.main()' method (right click within the class and choose 'run').
+5. In the login page, click 'login' without filling any of the given fields.
+6. Click on the Pharmacy Button in the homepage to appreciate the current version of the project.

 ## Screenshots